wildlifela/amazon-nova-samples/speech-to-speech/workshops/README.md

 3. Set up environment variables for the REACT app.

-    If you've started the WebSocket from the previous step, set WS_URL to ws://localhost:8081
+    If you've started the WebSocket from the previous step, set REACT_APP_WEBSOCKET_URL to ws://localhost:8081
     ```bash
     export REACT_APP_WEBSOCKET_URL='ws://localhost:8081'
     ```